alexx855/InvoiceHero/README.md

 **Privacy and Security:** Lit Protocol encrypts your data and stores it on a decentralized network.
 **PDF Downloads:**  High-quality, printable and downloadable invoices.
+**Shareable Links:**  Share your invoices with clients with a single link, all data is encrypted.

 ## Why InvoiceHero?